emilbayes/hypercore-proof-of-data/README.md

 they somehow have access to the data.
 We cannot guarantee that they have a local physical copy, but by playing this game, we can ensure that they can quickly access the data.
-Their best long-term play is to have the data stored locally, when interrogated over a long period of time.
+Their best long-term play is to have the data stored locally, when questioned over a long period of time for random blocks.

 ## Properties